 de la Flute Traversière / Principles of the Transversal Flute.

 E. Jacquet de la Guerre, Suites.

-27 March 1709, Rameau signs an agreement with the council of Notre-Dame
+March 27, Rameau signed an agreement with the council of Notre-Dame

-at Dijon, where he succeeds his father.
-He stays in Dijon
+at Dijon, where he succeeded his father.
+He stayed in Dijon

 until 1713.
 The contract was of six years, but once again, Jean-Philippe